-Why is Standard Deviation Important in Lean Six Sigma?
+Why is the Standard Deviation Rule Important in Lean Six Sigma?

 In the below example, we calculate the standard deviation as 1.5 minutes from a sample of 60 widgets.

-You can see from this process that it can perform within the specification limits or the process tolerance.
+You can see from this process that it can perform within the specification limits or the There are many ways to organize your lean six sigma processe... tolerance.

-What happens if the the standard deviation increases?
-Let’s see:
+What happens if the standard deviation units increase?

-As the standard deviation of the process increases (which means that variation in the process is increasing), the width of the process grows bringing it closer to exceeding the process tolerance.
+As the standard deviation chart of the process increases (which means that variation in the process is increasing), the width of the process grows, bringing it closer to exceeding the process tolerance.